t-core-one/odoo-docs/content/applications/finance/accounting/get_started.rst

 Documents Layout
 ----------------

-Customize the :ref:`default invoice layout <studio/pdf-reports/default-layout>`.
+Customize the default invoice layout.

 .. note::
    You can also change the invoice layout by going to :menuselection:`Settings --> General